eea/eea.docker.openstack.host/README.md

 * INSTANCE_DOCKER_VOLUME_TYPE - openstack volume type for docker volumes volume. defaults to "standard"
 * INSTANCE_DOCKER_VOLUME_SIZE - self explanatory. defaults to 10 and is in GBytes

+* INSTANCE_DOMAIN 	      - a name for the private openstack domain.
+If this is set then an atempt will be made to register the name of the new VM and to configure domain search and nameservers for the local resolver.
+If this is set the next 3 should also be set.
+* DNS_IP_A		      - the authoritative IP of a resolver for the above domain, capable of DDNS updates
+* DNS_IP_B		      - the IP of a resolver for the above domain
+* DNS_KEY		      - the "secret" key used by DDNS protocol to allow registration

 ## Copyright and license